alphagov/govuk-developer-docs/source/manual/blocking-apps-from-release.html.md

 [View history in old opsmanual](https://github.gds/gds/opsmanual/tree/master/2nd-line/releasing-software/blocking-apps-from-release.md)

-# Blocking apps from being released
+# Block apps from being deployed

 Sometimes the master branch of an app might contain a feature which cannot be released to production.
 This is usually because it is coupled to the release of